-- A. The Contractor will employ an independent testing laboratory to perform specified testing.
+A. The Contractor will employ an independent testing laboratory to perform specified testing.
 Payment shall be incidental to the related work bid item.
-The laboratory shall be mutually agreed upon by the Owner, Engineer, and Contractor. - B. Employment of testing laboratory in no way relieves the Contractor of the obligation to perform work in accordance with requirements of the contract documents. - C. The testing laboratory and their personnel shall be under the direction of the Engineer's on-site representative, regardless of who employs their services.
+The laboratory shall be mutually agreed upon by the Owner, Engineer, and Contractor.
+Laboratories agreeable to the Owner and Engineer include:

+- B. Employment of testing laboratory in no way relieves the Contractor of the obligation to perform work in accordance with requirements of the contract documents. - C. The testing laboratory and their personnel shall be under the direction of the Engineer's on-site representative, regardless of who employs their services.